EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 - yikes-mailchimp-edit-form-sections - add custom section to the edit form page
 - yikes-mailchimp-edit-form-notice - hook to display a custom notice on the edit form page
 - yikes-mailchimp-shortcode-enqueue-scripts-styles - hook to enqueue custom scripts & styles wherever the shortcode is being used (@paremeter $form_id - pass the id of the current form)
-- yikes-mailchimp-additional-form-fields - define additional fields to add below all forms
+- yikes-mailchimp-additional-form-fields - define additional fields to add below all forms (@parameter $form_data - all data associated with the given form)
-- yikes-mailchimp-additional-form-fields-FORM_ID - define additional fields to add below a specific form

 ###### Hooks for Extensions
 - yikes-mailchimp-menu - hook to add additional menu items inside of the "Easy MailChimp" menu item